Why Every Screenwriter Should Have One Low Budget Screenplay Written (Part 4)

 LIMIT SPECIAL EFFECTS

 I interviewed Emmy award-winner Eugene P. Rizzardi on my Screenwriting Staffing blog, who was a visual effects artist on projects such as BAD TEACHER, CHARLIE WILSON’S WAR, & HENRY DANGER.
 Gene said, “Many shots take weeks to months to prepare in post”, but once the film is completed, the sequence is over in “milliseconds”, he says.
 When asked what a competent special effects tech would cost, he said: “Over $38 per hour, 10-12 hours a day.”
-That’s over $450/day.
+That’s over $450/day. (this interview was in 2015, these rates are MUCH higher now).

 Plain and simple, without a strong story, there is no hope for success.
 Big budget films can still recoup profits when the story is terrible.
 They have A-list talent and large marketing budgets.
 Low-budget filmmakers only have story.